Building Small Cabin Frame Structure

 -

-When using fairly wide windows (>2 ft), use reinforcing headers at the top (see picture to the right) - Ensure your cabin has enough ventilation openings.
-Use two ~4x4" or ~6x6" openings on opposite walls to ensure flow of fresh air and moisture escape.
+- Ensure that your cabin has sufficient ventilation openings.
+Use two ~4"x4" or ~6"x6" openings on opposite walls to ensure the flow of fresh air and to allow moisture to escape.

 Tip:

 Make sure your ventilation openings are covered with 1) mosquito net, and 2) stronger metal wire bar/mesh (a dollar store item).
-I had an accident when squirrel ripped the mosquito net and went inside the cabin and made quite a mess. - If you plan to do some interior finishing of your small cabin, you should add an additional stud in each corner to act as a support for nailing of interior panels.
+I had an incident when squirrels ripped the mosquito net and went inside the cabin and made quite a mess. - If you plan to do some interior finishing of your small cabin, you should add an additional stud in each corner to act as a support for nailing of interior panels.

 Tip:

 Since panels will be exposed to the outside, use 6d spiral galvanized nails.
 Use 6" max perimeter nail spacing and 12" max field (on inner stud) nail spacing.
 7).
-On the cabin roof, cover roof's OSB/ plywood sheets with plastic film, tar paper or tarp.
+On the cabin roof, cover OSB/ plywood sheets with plastic film, tar paper or tarp.

 Tip: